 Growing Great Raspberries

 A few years back, Nigel and I put in a raspberry patch.
 We built three raised beds about 3 feet wide by 8 feet long.
-It was funny at the time because we had worked all day on our little project and round about 4 in the afternoon I went to get us a little refreshment.
+It was funny at the time because we had worked all day on our little project and around about 4 in the afternoon I went to get us a little refreshment.
 When I came back across the lawn I looked out to the 3 beds and suddenly realized that they looked, more than a little, like 3 graves.
 It was also Easter Weekend.

 We had a good laugh over this and chuckled that perhaps we should have taken a step back somewhere in the building process to look at the complete picture.
-Never mind they look great now and the raised beds are working really well.
+Never mind they look great now and the raised beds are working well.

 The first year we had a few raspberries to eat, and it was simply lovely, but in the second year, our raspberries really produced!
-Each season since we have harvested lots of raspberries.
+Each season since then we have harvested lots of raspberries.
 Both Nigel and I, like so many of us, grew up with raspberry patches where we enjoyed picking and eating; and this was a great thing.
 If I ever had to choose just one food, I would say raspberries are my favourite food.
-In fact, back to the Easter theme, my last supper would be raspberries.
+Back to the Easter theme, my last supper would be raspberries.

 What raspberries like:-